Chapter Three: The Anaconda Plan

 Union crews and officers could at least hope for a chase, and a capture, with a big prize payment.
 Following long-standing tradition, the captain, officers and crew divided up half the value of any prize they captured, the other half going to the government.
 The prize money meant that blockading fleets had more than incentive enough to do their jobs, and they did it with ever-increasing efficiency.

 In the early days, nearly every effort to run the blockade was successful.
 Incoming and outgoing ships managed to evade the Union navy patrols.
-But by mid-1863, the odds of a trip ending in the ship being seized, or even sunk, were growing ever better.
+But by mid-1863, it was becoming more and more likely that a given trip would end in the ship being seized, or even sunk.
 By 1865, the odds of a successful voyage were perhaps no better than one in ten.
-There could be no buyers for the cotton the South urgently needed to sell, and no way to get the manufactured goods she urgently needed to buy -- unless the blockade could be evaded, or the blockading ships were destroyed, or forced to withdraw.
+And there could be no buyers for the cotton the South urgently needed to sell, and no way to get the manufactured goods she urgently needed to buy -- unless the blockade could be evaded, viagra canada, or the blockading ships were destroyed, or forced to withdraw.